-- 2.1 The waste and recycling storage area is to provide space for waste and recycling Mobile Garbage Bins (MGBs), bulky waste, problem waste and textile waste. - 2.2 A lockable cage, designated screened area or room in or attached to the storage area is to be dedicated for bulky waste and problem waste.
-The space should be appropriate with the minimum being: - 2.2.1 From 6 to 20 units: a minimum of 4 m2 total space. - 2.2.2 From 21 to 40 units: a minimum size of 4 m2 + 1 m2 for every 10 additional units above 20 units (or part thereof). - 2.2.3 From 41 to 100 units: a minimum size of 8 m2 + 1 m2 per 20 additional units (or part thereof) above 40 units.
+- 2.1 An enclosed waste and recycling storage area is to provide space for the full allocation of waste, recycling and organics Mobile Garbage Bins (MGBs), in accordance with Reference A - Waste and Recycling Generation Rates. - 2.2 A lockable cage, designated screened area or room in or attached to the storage area is to be dedicated for bulky waste and problem waste.
+The space should be appropriate with the minimum being: - 2.2.1 From 6 to 20 units: a minimum of 4 m2 total space. - 2.2.2 From 21 to 40 units: a minimum size of 4 m2 + 1 m2 for every 10 additional units above 20 units (or part thereof).

-- 2.2.4 Over 101 units: a minimum of $12 \text{ m}^2 + 2 \text{ m}^2$ per 50 additional units above 100 units (or part thereof). - 2.3 Additional space is required for recycling textile waste such as a clothes bin.
+- 2.2.3 From 41 to 100 units: a minimum size of 8 m2 + 1 m2 per 20 additional units (or part thereof) above 40 units. - 2.2.4 Over 101 units: a minimum of $12 \text{ m}^2 + 2 \text{ m}^2$ per 50 additional units above 100 units (or part - 2.3 Additional space is required for recycling textile waste such as a clothes bin.
 The size required is 1 m2 per 50 units to a maximum 2 m2, with more frequent collections for developments with over 101 units.
-This space should be in or attached to the storage area. - 2.4 Waste storage areas are to be easily accessible by the residents of the development, designed to be conveniently used by residents and are to provide access for all residents in accordance with the Council's Access Policy. - 2.5 The maximum walking distance from any entrance of a residential dwelling to the storage area should not exceed 30 metres (lift travel distance not included) and should be located close to lifts and/or stairwells. - 2.6 Waste storage areas are to be located so as to minimise odour and noise. - 2.7 The design requirements of the waste storage area are found in the reference section Waste and Recycling Storage Area construction. - 2.8 If the storage area is in a secure street-level holding area, a Council-approved key system will be required where necessary to allow access by collection staff.
-Liaison with Council's Cleansing and Waste Services Unit will be needed to install this system prior to an Occupation Certificate being issued.
-All costs for this are to be borne by the property management.
+This space should be in or attached to the storage area. - 2.4 For boarding houses and co-living housing, designated space for bulky and problem waste must be provided as per requirements in 2.2 and 2.3 with a boarding room or private room in co-living housing being equivalent to a unit. - 2.5 Waste storage areas are to be easily accessible by the residents of the development, designed to be conveniently used by residents and are to provide access for all residents in accordance with the Council's Access Policy. - 2.6 The maximum walking distance from any entrance of a residential dwelling to the storage area should not exceed 30 metres (lift travel distance not included) and should be located close to lifts and/or stairwells. - 2.7 Waste storage areas are to be located so as to minimise odour and noise. - 2.8 The design requirements of the waste storage area are found in the reference section Waste and Recycling Storage Area construction. - 2.9 A Council-approved key system will be required where necessary to allow access by collection staff.
+Liaison with Council's Cleansing and Resource Recovery Unit is required to install this system prior to an Occupation Certificate being issued.